CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--version-name` or `-v` (optional): The name of the version to create. default: `vYYMMDD.hhmmss`, based on current date and time when `--version-date` not provided.
-* `--version-date` or `-date` (option): The version date associated with the version to be created: default format `yyyy-MM-ddTHH:mm:ss`. <br>Depending on Console 's timezone, this can be displayed differently
+* `--version-date` or `-date` (option): The version date associated with the version to be created: default format `yyyy-MM-dd HH:mm:ss`. <br>Depending on Console 's timezone, this can be displayed differently
 * `--verbose` (optional): Whether the command log should be output to the console or not, defaulted to true
 * `--exclude-patterns` or `-exclude`: File patterns to exclude in the delivery, the pattern needs to follow the syntax of [glob patterns](https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns)